Sandra Pupatello: Early life and career

-Early political career
+Political career

 Pupatello was first elected to the Ontario legislature in the 1995 provincial election, defeating New Democratic Party candidate Arlene Rousseau by 5,526 votes in Windsor—Sandwich.
 The seat had previously been held by New Democrat George Dadamo, who did not seek re-election.
 The Progressive Conservative Party won a majority government in the election, and Pupatello entered the legislature as an opposition Member of Provincial Parliament (MPP).
 During her first term, she served as Official Opposition Critic for Community and Social Services, Children's Issues, Youth Issues, and the Management Board of Cabinet.

 Pupatello was co-manager of Dwight Duncan's 1996 campaign to lead the Ontario Liberal Party.
 Like Duncan, she supported Gerard Kennedy on the final ballot.

 Pupatello was re-elected by a landslide in the 1999 provincial election for the redistributed constituency of Windsor West, while the Progressive Conservatives were re-elected to a second consecutive majority government.
 Pupatello remained a member of the opposition frontbench, serving over the next four years as Deputy Leader of the Opposition and Official Opposition Critic for Health and Long-Term Care.

 She was a vocal critic of the Mike Harris and Ernie Eves governments, frequently criticizing cutbacks to child care and other programs.
 In 1997, she introduced a Private Member's Resolution intended to stop cutbacks to hospital funding.
 She later criticized the Progressive Conservative government's plans to introduce a private MRI clinic, arguing that it posed a long-term threat to public health care.

-Provincial cabinet minister

 Pupatello with former Progressive Conservative Party of Ontario leader John Tory.

 The Liberal Party won a majority government in the 2003 provincial election, and Pupatello was again re-elected in Windsor West with a significant majority.
 On October 23, 2003, she was appointed to cabinet as Minister of Community and Social Services with responsibility for Women's Issues.
 There was some speculation that she would be appointed Deputy Premier as well, but this position was instead left vacant until George Smitherman's appointment in 2006.
 Pupatello was spoken of as a possible candidate for the leadership of the Ontario Liberal Party when Dalton McGuinty was to retire in 2006.